- ComfortTac Brand Team

 If full concealment is your primary concern, then you'll probably want to start with IWB holsters.
 If you have a large gun or you're concerned about comfort, an OWB holster could be a better fit for you.
 At ComfortTac, we have several inside the waistband and outside the waistband holsters for you to choose from, as well as belly band holsters, fanny pack holsters, ankle holsters, and more.
 Our company was founded to meet the need for holsters that offer greater comfort and concealability, and every one of our IWB and OWB holsters for concealed carry is designed with that in mind.

-In the end, IWB vs. OWB isn't a question of which holster is best.
+In the end, it isn't a question of which is the best holster, OWB vs IWB.
 It's about which one is best for you in a particular situation, which may mean having one of each to meet your needs on a given day.